grafana/explore-profiles/docs/sources/determine-use-case/index.md

 Illuminate performance issues across a number of dimensions when you are doing a proactive analysis.
 This could be a cost-cutting exercise or attempt to improve latency or memory usage in a non-incident scenario.
 This exercise could be across multiple services or within a service across profile types, labels, or a combination of the two.
-The flow guides you through identifying the bottleneck.

 **Next step: [Investigate and identify issues](../investigate/)**